wolfSSL/wolfssl/doc/CRA.md

 ### CycloneDX: component reference

-Include wolfSSL as a component in your CycloneDX BOM, referencing the wolfSSL CycloneDX document via an external reference of type `bom`:
+Include wolfSSL as a component in your CycloneDX BOM, referencing the wolfSSL CycloneDX document via an external reference of type `bom`.

+As with the SPDX `spdxDocument` URI above, wolfSSL does not currently publish CycloneDX SBOMs at a fixed, resolvable URL; substitute the URI under which your distribution mirrors `wolfssl-<version>.cdx.json`.

 ```json
 {